strise/gintonic/README.md

 ![](./resources/streamer.svg)

-This projects contains our efforts to build a scalable and maintainable GraphQL transformation tool.
+This project contains our efforts to build a scalable and maintainable GraphQL transformation tool.
 This is done by defining a new DSL, which is described and implemented at the [gqltrans](https://github.com/mitoai/graphql-transformer/tree/master/packages/gqltrans) sub-project.